Fedor von Bock: March on Moscow

-On 3 October, Guderian's forces captured Orel and subsequently gained access to a paved highway which led to Moscow, some 180 mi away.
+On 3 October, Guderian's forces captured Oryol and subsequently gained access to a paved highway which led to Moscow, some 180 mi away.
 Meanwhile, elements of the 2nd Panzer Army reported that they had bypassed Bryansk and were heading toward Karachev.
-Bock ordered Guderian to press on toward Tula, but within hours this order had been reversed by High Command.
-The reversal of the order called for Guderian to attack Bryansk where—along with Vyazma—two massive encirclements of Soviet forces were occurring.
-Bock argued that the area between Orel and Tula remained relatively free of Soviet forces and that Tula could be captured within hours.
+Bock ordered Guderian to press on toward Tula, but within hours this order had been reversed by Army High Command.
+The reversal of the order called for Guderian to attack Bryansk where, along with Vyazma, two massive encirclements of Soviet forces were occurring.
+Bock argued that the area between Oryol and Tula remained relatively free of Soviet forces, and that Tula could be captured within hours.
 Ultimately, Bock agreed to divert Guderian's tanks toward Bryansk.
 Cold rain soon began to fall over the northern sectors of Army Group Center's front, and the roads soon turned into quagmires as part of the Rasputitsa.
 Virtually the entire front became stuck; the only vehicles capable of negotiating the mud were tanks and other tracked vehicles.
-However, these moved at a snail's pace (sometimes less than 2 mi per day), and fuel consumption soared.
+However, these moved at an extremely slow pace (sometimes less than 2 mi per day), and fuel consumption soared.
 This further aggravated the problem of already poor supply lines.
 Slight improvements in the weather soon made it possible for Bock's forces to continue to seal the pockets around Bryansk and Vyazma.
-The dual encirclements of Soviet forces around Vyazma and Bryansk yielded some of the largest Soviet casualties since the beginning of Operation Barbarossa: some 650,000 prisoners were taken during these two encirclements, after which the Soviet armies facing Bock's Army Group Center no longer had the advantage of superior numbers.
-Bock was one of the few German officers to protest the systematic maltreatment of Soviet prisoners of war, but took few steps to improve the conditions of those being held in the areas under his command.
+The dual encirclements of Soviet forces around Vyazma and Bryansk yielded some of the largest Soviet casualties since the beginning of Operation Barbarossa: some 650,000 prisoners of war were taken during these two encirclements, after which the Soviet armies facing Bock's Army Group Center no longer had the advantage of superior numbers.
+Bock was one of the few German officers to protest against the systematic maltreatment of Soviet prisoners of war, but took few steps to improve the conditions of those being held in the areas under his command.
 The weather soon deteriorated again, with the roads once more turning into impassable, muddy quagmires.
 Since 30 September, Bock had lost some 35,000 men, 250 tanks and artillery pieces, and several hundred other vehicles, many of which were mired in the mud.
 Fuel and ammunition supplies became dangerously low.
 Despite these problems, the advance toward Moscow continued as Hitler became increasingly impatient.
 When advance units of the 4th Panzer Army reached Kaluga and Maloyaroslavets, German forces were within 40 mi of Moscow.
-Guderian's advance in the south was much slower.
-An attempt by his forces to capture Tula had failed, with considerable losses of men and tanks.
-However, other units captured Stalinogorsk and Venev, indicating the possibility of bypassing Tula.
+Guderian's advance in the south was much slower – an attempt by his forces to capture Tula had failed, with considerable losses of men and tanks.
+However, other units captured Stalinogorsk and Venyov, indicating the possibility of bypassing Tula.